TERMS AND CONDITIONS

 7.1.5 circumstances that constitute a Force Majeure Event.

 8 Excusable Failure

 In the event that a problem remains unresolved for an extended period, PA will notify senior levels of PA and Client management as follows:

-10.1 If a Client cancels a services booking the following cancellation fees will apply:
+3.1 If a Client cancels a service booking the following cancellation fees will apply:

-11.1 PA will pass on expenses at cost plus charge the time taken to travel to and from the Client’s premises.
+PA will pass on expenses at cost plus charge the time taken to travel to and from the Client’s premises.
 Travelling time will be charged at 50% of the standard rate.
-Maximum of 8 hours travel time each way
+Maximum of 8 hours travel time each way.